align-racing-uia/AR19/README.md

 ## Introduction

-This is the repository for Align Racing 2019 Electronic Throttle Control bachelor thesis.
-The goal of the project is to develop and implement an electronic throttle control system for a Formula Student race car.
+This is the repository for Align Racing's 2019 formula student race car.

 ## Align Racing UiA